 Both messages and requests will trigger a named callback on the receiver side.
-These callbacks will be called from within a dedicated IPC thread that is not part of EAL lcore threads.
+These callbacks will be called from within a dedicated IPC or interrupt thread that are not part of EAL lcore threads.

 32.4.1 Registering for incoming messages